-The USG Enterprise LMS program (GeorgiaVIEW) lowers institutional costs considerably while increasing access and stability of LMS applications across all institutions.
-The key financial principles of the system-wide LMS deployment are:

-- 1. The LMS is funded through revenue chargeback to the institutions. - The revenue chargeback is based on the institutional FTE. - 3.
-The revenue chargeback is the sum of what institutions were being charged for the previous LMS (Blackboard Vista 8) plus the funding increase the institutions received in the LMS budget line starting in FY2013.
-This ensures that the LMS chargeback is cost-neutral to institutions. - 4.
-To preserve the economies of scale, all institutions are required to participate in this effort, and should use D2L as their LMS exclusively.
-However, as noted in Section 9.3, if an institution wishes to offer an independent and local LMS program, they must formally petition the chancellor.
+The LMS service leverages economies of scale and enhances operational efficiencies considerably while increasing access and stability of LMS applications across all institutions.
+The key financial principles of the system wide LMS deployment are: 1) The LMS is funded through revenue chargeback to the institutions, and 2) To preserve the economies of scale, all institutions are required to participate in this effort and should use D2L exclusively as their LMS.
+However, if an institution wishes to offer an independent and local LMS program, they must formally petition the chancellor.
 If approved, the institution remains responsible for their portion and payment of the USG LMS program costs.
 Otherwise, other USG institutions would be penalized as institutions entered or departed the program.

-10.5.2 Licensing and Hosting Costs
+10.3.1 Licensing and Hosting Costs

+The revenue chargeback is based on the institutional FTE.
 The base license and hosting costs, for all institutions except the Georgia Institute of Technology, are included in funds allocated to institutions.
 These funds include resources provided to cover the previous LMS costs and additional funds provided to cover the differential cost of the current system.
 The total of these two different funding sources covers the LMS licensing and hosting costs.
-The Georgia Institute of Technology was granted a waiver to continue on its current LMS and thus is responsible for its own hosting and licensing costs.
-This waiver will be reviewed periodically by USG academic affairs to consider the utility of continuing the waiver.
-Augusta University and Georgia Southern University were granted temporary waivers to provision additional LMS hosting services.
-These waivers will be reviewed periodically by the USG CIO to consider the utility of continuing the waiver.
+The Georgia Institute of Technology was granted a waiver to continue on its current LMS and, thus, is responsible for its own hosting and licensing costs.
+All waivers will be reviewed periodically by USG Academic Affairs to consider the utility of continuing the waiver.